More stories

 Zabeel House Greens

 Zabeel House is ready to serve its guests a treat by launching two courts, right next door to LAH LAH – ideal for those who’ve worked up an appetite, be it for delicious food or a thirst-quenching drink.
-Managed by the Spanish Padel Academy, the facilities will feature activities and access to expert coaches, enabling passionate players to up their game through high-quality training and casual players to simply book the courts and play with friends – offering the ideal spot to connect and share experiences.
+Managed by the Redline Padel Club, the facilities will feature activities and access to expert coaches, enabling passionate players to up their game through high-quality training and casual players to simply book the courts and play with friends – offering the ideal spot to connect and share experiences.
 It’s open daily from 7am to 11pm.

 For more information, visit here.